HLTech/SqlEventStore4J/README.md

     Event store needs to know how to extract aggregate id from your events.
 All your events implement `Event` interface so we can use `getAggregateId()` method for that.
 * `EventVersioningStrategy<Event> eventVersioningStrategy = new MappingBasedVersioning<>();`

-    EventVersioningStrategy is here to determinate how we want to deal with events schemas changes.
+    EventVersioningStrategy is here to determinate how to deal with events schemas changes.
     It is detailed described in [events versioning strategies](#EventsVersioningStrategies).
-    For MappingBasedVersioning strategy that we are using it this example the following configuration is required:
+    For MappingBasedVersioning strategy, that is using it this example, the following configuration is required:
     ```
     eventVersioningStrategy.registerEvent(OrderPlaced.class, "OrderPlaced");
     eventVersioningStrategy.registerEvent(OrderCancelled.class, "OrderCancelled");